Chapter 3 - Printfil configuration

 size etc.).

-RAW (
+WTSnoSes (

-the source print job will be sent to the choosen printer AS IS, without
+printing in this mode, the source print job will be sent to the chosen

-going through the Windows printer driver and without making any change
+printer AS IS, without going through the Windows printer driver and

-to the embedded escape sequences.
-This allow very fast
+without making any change to the embedded escape sequences.
+This allows very

-if the printer is USB), printing jobs containing graphical
+even if the printer is USB), printing jobs containing graphical

 printer commands (graphs, drawings etc.) and sending